wilzbach/docs.asyncy.com/storyscript/intro/README.md

 We believe a language that connects polyglot services provides the most inclusive and unified platform opposed to focusing on extending one language which further fractures the many tribes of developers.

-Storyscript *does not replace other languages*.
-It connects them— meanwhile freeing the developer to chose the correct language and tools for the task at hand.
+Storyscript *does not replace any other language*.
+It merely connects them together— freeing the developer to chose the correct language and tools for the task at hand.

 ## Use Cases